TannerCarter/the-social-network/README.md

 1. Download and/or clone the repository
 2. npm install
-3. Start and Stop MySQL Server
+3. Start and Stop Server
 4. Direct to the local live version to view: http://localhost:3001/